 Long hair is to be tied back and no nail varnish, jewellery, false eyelashes or false nails should be worn.

-You will be able to enter the industry by working on a yard, within a stud, or perhaps in a business such as a country store, feed merchant, tack shop or in another company/business allied to the equine industry such as a welfare organisation or membership body.
-As you will have gained a breadth and depth of skills and knowledge over a very wide range of units, you could progress within work to become, among other roles:
+You will be able to enter the industry by working on a yard, within a stud, or perhaps in a business such as a country store, feed merchant, tack shop or in another venture allied to the equine industry such as a welfare organisation or membership body.
+As you will have gained a breadth and depth of skills and knowledge over a very wide range of units, you could progress within work to become, among other roles, a:

-You may also wish to become self-employed and undertake roles such as freelance groom or breaking and training young horses.
+You may also wish to become self-employed and undertake roles such as freelance grooming or breaking and training young horses.

 With many transferable skills embedded throughout the course, it is possible to switch vocation easily.